johnsto/linkbasher/README.md

 Why?!
 -----
-Created out of frustration after far too many instances of clicking on a shortened YouTube link in the Twitter app, which first launches Chrome (to resolve the `t.co` link), and then launches the YouTube app.
-Even worse is when one clicks on a `t.co` link to a tweet which opens the tweet in the mobile site rather than my phone's Twitter app!
+Created out of frustration after far too many instances of clicking on a YouTube link in the Twitter app thinking it would load the YouTube app, and instead being presented with my web browser.

+The problem is that when you click on a `youtube.com` URL in the Twitter app, it actually launches an Intent with a shortened `t.co` URL rather than the `youtube.com` URL.
+So instead of the YouTube app launching, Chrome (or your chosen browser) does, adding an unnecessary and cumbersome additional step between Twitter and your chosen cat video.

+In an ideal world, the Twitter app would just launch the expanded URL directly.

+(This isn't restricted to just the Android Twitter app - other apps which launch shortened links sometimes manifest the same behaviour.)

 What?!
 ------
 Here's an example of the current situation:

-1. Click on `t.co` URL in Twitter app
+1. Click on `youtube.com` URL in Twitter app
-2. Browser is launched with `t.co` URL
+2. Browser is launched with `t.co` URL (wrapping the `youtube.com` URL)
 3. Browser carries on loading (it's a bit bloated)
 4. Browser finally loads (panting)
 5. Browser restores your previous session and tabs